 E. Vacancies.
 If a director is temporarily unavailable, or resigns, is removed, dies, or is otherwise unable to perform, the Executive Body, by majority vote, may appoint an alternate director to serve until such time as the absent director returns or a new director may be elected at the next special or annual meeting of members.

 F. Regular Meetings.
 A meeting of the Board of Directors shall take place immediately following the Annual Meeting.

 G. Special Meetings.
-A special meeting of the Board of Directors may be called by any director upon five (5) days notice to all other directors.
-Notice to directors shall be had as required for notice to Members.
+A special meeting of the Board of Directors may be called by any director upon five (5) days’ notice to all other directors.

 H. Meetings.
 Meetings of the Board of Directors, regular or special, may be held at any place either within the State of Missouri, or from time to time by resolution of the Board of Directors or by unanimous written consent of the members thereof.
 Meetings of the Board of Directors shall be held upon such notice as provided herein.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Directors need be specified in the notice or waiver of notice of such meeting.